 This great little book will also help you decide your route – though you will probably have done some reconnaissance work before you arrived!

 We will also send you a copy of the Boating Handbook – another excellent book for you to read before getting on board and refer to.
 It will be of great help – enabling you to get used to terminology, and the ‘code of the river’.We know you have experience, but always handy to have a quick 'refresh'.

 The locks are manually operated by a Lock-keeper.
 However “out of hours” and during the “low season” you can operate the locks yourself.
 This is great fun and easy to do once you get used to them.

 Entry and position within the lock, is to the instructions of the Lock-keeper.
 You will be required to rope your boat bow and stern.
 Engines are required to be stopped for the duration of the filling or emptying of the lock.
 Exit is also to the directions of the Lock-keeper.

 We do ask that the 'skipper' has boat handling experience.

-We will have gone through our handover, covering all areas of the boat, and we will also go through a lock with you before waving you off if need be, answering any questions, but we are also on the end of the phone at any time during your time aboard.
+We will have gone through our handover, covering all areas of the boat, and we will also go through a lock with you before waving you off, if need be.
+We are, however, also on the end of the phone at any time during your time aboard.
 Do not hesitate to call us, however small (or large) the question is!

 If you do have a problem, mechanically or electrically, and we can’t talk you through it over the phone, we will get someone with you as soon as possible.